-Here's another example: the foundations of today's human rights are often traced to the 18th century.
-Indeed, the American and French Revolutions are the source of many of those rights.
-And yet the person who, in the U.S. Declaration of Independence, wrote that "all men are created equal" was himself a slaveowner.

-And what about the right to self-determination and the right of a people to freely choose their government?
-Well, a few decades after pronouncing the three magic words -liberté, égalité et fraternité- that same people embarked, together with some other Europeans, on the colonization of Africa.
+Here's another example: the foundations of today's human rights are often traced to the eighteenth century.
+Indeed, the American and the French Revolutions are the source of many of those rights.
+And yet the person who, in the United States' Declaration of Independence, wrote that "All men are created equal" was himself a slave owner.
+And what about the right to self-determination and the right of a people to choose freely their government?
+Well, a few decades after pronouncing the three magic words -liberté, egalité et fraternité- that same people embarked, together with some other Europeans, on the colonization of Africa.
 What are we to make of these contradictions and double standards?

-But it is to the 16th century that we must trace the beginnings of this so-called right to intervene for humanitarian reasons.
+But it is to the sixteenth century that we must trace the beginnings of this so-called right to intervene for humanitarian reasons.
 Faced with a large population of Indians, the Spanish Crown struggled to find a justification for its invasion and conquest of America.